-Local organizations may request a flag be raised in front of the Cochrane RancheHouse for one day to commemorate major events and cultural celebrations.
+Local Cochrane not-for-profit organizations may request a flag be raised in front of the Cochrane RancheHouse for one day to commemorate major events and cultural celebrations.

 Light the Bridge

-Applications must be not-for-profit, community-focused, and received at least three weeks prior to the requested date.
+Applications must be submitted by local Cochrane not-for-profit organizations, community-focused, and received at least three weeks prior to the requested date.
 Requests are processed in the order in which they are received, are considered on a case-by-case basis, and may:

 - Support an event of national or international significance (such as Canada Day or Cochrane hosting major international event)